Tathan1191/Tathan1191/README.md

 - 👋 Hi, I’m Jonnathan Alvarez Navarrete
-- 👀 I’m interested in learn cloud computing AWS.
+- 👀 I’m interested in learn cloud computing, Dev-Ops, AWS, Azure.
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML and Azure
 - 💞️ I’m looking to collaborate on any protect
 - 📫 How to reach me ...@Tathan1191